splunk-terraform/terraform-provider-signalfx/website/docs/r/detector.html.markdown

 }
 ```

+## Prefixing

+Please note that you can use the `detector_name_prefix` option to the provider to include a prefix on any created detector.

 ## Notification Format

 As SignalFx supports different notification mechanisms a comma-delimited string is used to provide inputs.
 If you'd like to specify multiple notifications, then each should be a member in the list, like so: